 Manual Material Handling Guidelines

-Now that you have an understanding of available assessment tools, let’s details specific issues to identify and provide guidelines for mitigation efforts.
+Now that you have an understanding of available assessment tools, let’s detail specific issues to identify and provide guidelines for mitigation efforts.

 Take a look at the Manual Material Handling Checklist.
 A summary of the Guidelines includes: